 National Federation of the Blind of California, et al. v.
 Uber Technologies, Inc., et al.Guide-Dog Users Combat Discrimination by Uber

-Under the terms of the agreement, Uber will take proactive steps to fight discrimination against blind individuals with guide dogs in its system.
-Uber will improve driver education about service animal laws and will remove discriminatory drivers from the Uber platform.
+Uber has also agreed to clarify its policies limiting discriminatory cleaning fees.
 Uber will track and respond to reports of discrimination more effectively.
 The NFB and its affiliate will deploy blind riders with guide dogs to test for compliance, and an independent monitor will review Uber’s compliance with the agreement.
+Uber has agreed to negotiate further changes with the lawyers for the class if additional policy changes prove necessary during the next three years of settlement.
 These improvements will enhance the reliability and usability of Uber’s extensive transportation network for blind and visually-disabled people across the country.

 The settlement went into effect in early 2017.
 In these initial stages of the settlement period, there may continue to be discrimination on the platform.
 As drivers become more knowledgeable about their obligations to provide equal service to people with disabilities and see that Uber is enforcing the rules, and as discriminatory drivers are permanently removed from the platform, the rate of discrimination in the Uber system should decrease.